inclusive-design/snow-theme/README.md

-# BIG IDeA Wordpress Theme
+# SNOW Wordpress Theme

 This is an accessible, responsive Wordpress theme created by the Floe Project.
-The BIG IDeA is a child theme of the [Floe wp-a11y theme](https://github.com/jhung/wp-a11y-theme/).
+The SNOW theme is a child theme of the [Floe wp-a11y theme](https://github.com/jhung/wp-a11y-theme/).

 [http://bigidea.one](http://bigidea.one) is an example of a site using this theme.